Common Career Areas for Researchers

 - I want a completely new type of role in any sector outside of higher education.

 Now think about what you learned about your values, strengths and interests in week one of this course.
 Reflect on the broad career areas described and consider what the positives and negatives of these career directions are for you.
-You may want to add some of your reflections in the comments to share insights with other researchers.
+You may want to note down some of your reflections to look back at later in the course.